JimEsterby/lzsmgen/doc/TestSpecification.md

 #### Steps
 Select component with mouse.
 #### Expected results
-Component appears in edit section and data is updated in the model.
-TODO: How is data to be checked in the model?
+1. GUI: Component immediately appears in the edit section of the application window.
+2. Back-end: Component is added to the appropriate back-end container.
+Now this container is the Diagram class.

 ---